CSE437s/semester-project-group-8/LiftingApp/project-structure.md

 ## \pages:
 This directory holds components that represent entire screen or views of our app; it is essentially UI.
 For instance, our login page, signup page, user profile page, and etc will be placed in this directory.
 Files in this directory will be connected to the `App.tsx` file, which will be used to render and display our app.

+## \components:
+This directory holds reusable UI components of our app.
+For instance, while we have the login page in the `\pages` directory, we don't necessary design all of our login page components there; instead, we write the components and put them in this directory.
+In the login page case, we would implement the form (for entering username and password) and store it in this directory.

+## \hooks: